-- Individual self-esteem is tied up in the grandeur of the group.
+- Individual self-esteem is tied to the perceived greatness of the group.
 Paxton called this an "enhanced sense of identity and belonging."

-- Extreme support of a "natural" leader, who is always male.
+- Extreme support of a "natural" leader, who is typically male.
 This results in one man taking on the role of national savior.

 Once in power, "fascist dictatorships suppressed individual liberties, imprisoned opponents, forbade strikes, authorized unlimited police power in the name of national unity and revival, and committed military aggression," Paxton wrote.